fredrikburmester/TNM034/README.md

 The **main.mlx** file is used for running the program and testing its accuracy.

-The folder 'inlämning' contains the final result in the course.
+The folder `./inlämning` contains the final result in the course.

 ## Run the code
 1. To run the code, open the folder 'inlämningar'